-If you use Safari as your default web browser on your Mac, it’s possible to delete your browsing history for a just a specific date, while still leaving all the rest of your browsing history intact.
+It’s possible to delete your browsing history for a just a specific date, while still leaving all the rest of your browsing history intact.
+We’ll show you how to go about this on both macOS and iOS, so you can have an idea of how it’s done across all of your devices.

 If you use Parental Controls on your Mac, it’s possible to see a list of websites visited in Safari or another web browser by any of your controlled users and see the date and time those websites were accessed.